wingardchris/my_website/content/en/blog/EOStructuresCoop_Blog.md

 ![](img/EOStructuresCoop.jpg)

-Employee ownership refers to a specific type of business structure centered around worker ownership of either part or all of their employing entity.
+Employee ownership is a specific type of business structure centered around worker ownership of either part or all of their employing entity.
 Usually, employee ownership is structured as either a worker cooperative, a worker collective, a typical employee stock